clalexander/clientele/README.md

 }
 ```

-The new `Client` object and resources are typesafe and can be used with little effort by the developer.
+The new `Client` object and resources are typed and can be used with little effort by the developer.

 ```ts
 const client = new Client({ token: API_TOKEN });